-Knowing that you had some life experience in other places, I would love to hear how East Texas struck you with our particular brand of challenges.
-When you talk about the history of our area, where do you see remnants of old thinking that are still affecting us?
+Knowing that you had some life experience in other places, I would love to hear how East Texas struck you with its particular challenges.
+When you talk about the history of our area, where do you see remnants of old thinking still affecting us?

 When you were at the rally and the prayer vigil, can you recount to me what the mood was like?

-When you think about the life you’ve lived as a black man in America and also the long term relationship you’ve had with Tyler Together, what do you wish people knew who may be coming into this for the first time?
+When you think about the life you’ve lived as a Black man in America and also the long term relationship you’ve had with Tyler Together, what do you wish people knew?

-How did you prepare and train your sons to live in the world they live in?
+How did you prepare and train your sons to navigate the world they live in?